MicrosoftDocs/Dynamics-365-Operations.hu-hu/articles/fin-and-ops/index.md

 ---
-title: "Microsoft Dynamics 365 for Finance and Operations, Enterprise edition kiadás – dokumentáció"
+title: "A Microsoft Dynamics 365 for Finance and Operations dokumentációja"
-description: "Dokumentáció a Microsoft Dynamics 365 for Finance and Operations, Enterprise edition kiadásához."
+description: "Dokumentáció a Microsoft Dynamics 365 for Finance and Operations szolgáltatáshoz."
 author: margoc
 manager: AnnBe
 ms.date: 03/02/2018